top of page

 Photo: City of Vancouver Archives (AM640-S1-: CVA 260-1372) Photographer: James Crookall (1887-1960)

-On May 10, 1940, despite Dutch neutrality, Nazi Germany invaded the Netherlands, intending to seize total control.
-The Dutch, who had banned Germany from their airport just days before, had prepared themselves for any backlash.
-As Nazi bombers attacked Amsterdam's airport and dropped Suicide Squad paratroopers from their planes, the Allied forces met the Nazi blitzkrieg with an equally powerful defence.
+On May 10, 1940, Nazi Germany invaded the Netherlands, despite Dutch neutrality, intending to seize total control at whatever cost.
+However, the Dutch, who had banned the Nazi Regime from their airport just days earlier, had prepared themselves for the backlash.
+As Nazi bombers attacked Amsterdam's Schipol Airport and dropped Suicide Squad paratroopers from their planes, the Allied forces met the blitzkrieg with an equally powerful defence.

 Vancouver, British Columbia

-Photographs taken at the scene were immediately sent by telephone wire from Amsterdam to London and then by radio to New York, where the Associated Press dispersed them via Wirephoto.
-The transmission was so fast that the photos and their story were featured in newspaper headlines on the Pacific Coast the next day.
+Photographs taken at the scene of the blitzkrieg were immediately sent by telephone wire from Amsterdam to London and then by radio to New York, where the Associated Press dispersed them via Wirephoto.
+The transmission was so fast that the photos and their story were featured in newspaper headlines on the Pacific Coast the very next day.

 bottom of page